 This is Clas going to his meeting.
-We had an early morning flight to Lisbon and afterwards took our Sintra hotel room.
-Clas is going to his work and I will go to the palaces.
+We had an early morning flight to Lisbon and afterwards checked into our Sintra hotel room.
+Clas is going to his work and I will go and see the palaces.

 Just arrived in Sintra, Portugal